ITISFoundation/osparc-manual/docs/platform_introduction/user_setup/annotations.md

 10. Click ```Save``` on the lower right hand side of the window to  assign the classifier(s).

 ## Tags
-Tags are user-specfic annotations to help users with grouping Studies and Services.
+Tags are user-specific annotations to help users with grouping Studies and Services.
 Once you have created the tags from your [User Profile](docs/platform_introduction/profile.md), you may assign them by editing the metadata of a Study.
 To do this, follow the steps below:
   1. Navigate to the **Studies** tab of the **Dashboard**.
   2. Choose the Study options (3-dot button) on the Study you would like to assign a tag to.
   3. Click on **Tags...**